scheott/scheott/README.md

 # Otto Schenk

 I'm a Data Science Student at the University of Minnesota Twin Cities.
 The projects I put on this profile were made with the intent to learn more about software development and Data Science.
-I have a huge interest in each of the projects I make, I appreciate you for taking a look!
+I have a huge interest in each of the projects I make, thank you for taking a look!

 ---